Oleksiy Torokhtiy

-Oleksiy Pavlovych Torokhtiy (Олексій Павлович Торохтій; born May 22, 1986 in Zuhres) is a Ukrainian weightlifter, an Olympic Gold Medalist in weightlifting (London 2012) until disqualified for a doping offence, winner of World and European Championships.
+Oleksiy Pavlovych Torokhtiy (Олексій Павлович Торохтій; born May 22, 1986, in Zuhres) is a Ukrainian weightlifter, an Olympic Gold Medalist in weightlifting (London 2012) until disqualified for a doping offence, winner of World and European Championships.
 Participant of two Olympic Games (2008, 2012).
 Oleksiy was also a Member of European Weightlifting Federation Executive Committee, Deputy Chairman of Ukrainian National Olympic Commіttee Athletes Commission and the Vice-President of the Weightlifting Federation of Ukraine (2016-2020).

 Currently, Oleksiy actively holds master classes and seminars on weightlifting all over the world.
 Oleksiy is the founder of international sportswear and accessories brand "Warm Body Cold Mind".
 Oleksiy is an author and creator of a series of training programs and nutrition sets called TORWOD.

-Oleksiy is one of the biggest social media influencers in weightlifting, with more than half a million subscribers.
+Oleksiy is one of the biggest social media influencers in weightlifting, with more than half a million Instagram followers.
 He is famous for his free training videos on his YouTube channel.
-In 2019, he was awarded with YouTube Silver Play Button for more than 100,000 subscribers.
+In 2019, he was awarded with YouTube Silver Play Button for more than 100,000 subscribers and currently has over 280,000 subscribers.

 Biography

-Torokhtiy was born on May 22, 1986 in Zugres, Donetsk region, Ukraine.
+Torokhtiy was born on May 22, 1986, in Zugres, Donetsk Oblast, Ukraine.

 In 2003 he graduated from Kharkiv Regional Higher School of Physical Culture with a degree in Physical Education.

-In 2010 he graduated from Kharkiv Aviation Institute with a major in "Control system for flying machines and complexes" and was certified as an engineer.
+In 2010 he graduated from Kharkiv Aviation Institute with a degree in "control system for flying machines and complexes" and was certified as an engineer.

 In 2013, he launched his YouTube channel and became popular for his free training videos.
 Later he made video collaborations for his channel with world famous athletes including Oleksandr Usyk, Noah Ohlsen, Ruslan Nurudinov, Rebeka Koha, Zhan Belenyuk, Levan Saginashvili, Aleksandar Rakic, Dmyto Chumak, Oleksiy Novikov, Yaroslav Amosov.

 In 2014 he received a second degree in Zaporizhzhya National University, specializing in physical education and sports / weightlifting coach.

 In 2016, he founded the international brand of sportswear and accessories "Warm Body Cold Mind" (WBCM).
 It became famous for its slogan on t-shirts.
 "The (WBCM) shirt made its debut in (famous American baseball player Bryce Harper) his first media address in Florida, and was casually noted by the Washington Post, ESPN, Yahoo!
 Sports and more, who failed to grasp what it means".
-Now his brand is selling online all over the world and also available on Amazon.
+Now his brand is selling online all over the world.
 Since 2019 “Warm Body Cold Mind” collaborated with world-famous weightlifters as Rebeka Koha, Mohamed Ehab and Ruslan Nurudinov.

 In 2020, Oleksiy released his eBook titled “The Snatch MasterClass: Olympic Weightlifting Course for Athletes & Coaches“.
 That same year, he entered the National University of Ukraine on Physical Education and Sport to obtain a Ph.D. in Sports Science.
 He is currently writing his Ph.D. thesis titled “The Development of Remote Training Programs.”
 Oleksiy based his second eBook, “The Olympic Clean MasterClass“ on his Ph.D. research.